cjjeakle/Resume-Site/README.md

 https://github.com/michiganhackers/heroku-py-demo.git

 ----
+## To work with the foundation framework in this project:
+'[sudo] gem install zurb-foundation'
+'[sudo] gem install compass'
+'gem install sass'
+'cd path/to/resume-site/public/my-site.css'
+Do your stuff!

 ## Below are reminders for myself and others on how to build and deploy a flask app:

 ### Locally Running